Citation for this page in APA citation style. Close

 The Cosmic Creation Process

-Many philosophers and scientists think the universe must have begun with a vast amount of information, so that the information structures we have now are left over after the increasing entropy of the second law has destroyed much of the primordial information.
+Many philosophers and scientists mistakenly think the universe must have begun with a vast amount of information, so that the information structures we have now are left over after the increasing entropy of the second law has destroyed much of the primordial information.

-But the physics of the early universe, famously the first three minutes according to Steven Weinberg, shows us a state near maximum possible entropy for the earliest moments.
+But the physics of the early universe, famously the first three minutes according to Steven Weinberg, shows us a state near the maximum possible entropy for the earliest moments.

 How can the universe have begun in equilibrium - near maximal disorder and minimal informational, yet today be in the high state of information and order we see around us.
 This I have called the fundamental question of information philosophy.